 Sturgis’ annual Motorcycle Rally is a bucket-list necessity for many bikers and some of our boomer biker group had attended before.
 However, the 2014 Rally would be our first and last.
 We felt that hanging with 400,000 other motorcyclists in a small South Dakota town was one of those cool travel experiences we only needed to experience once.

 Still, for any of you active boomer bikers who haven’t participated in a Sturgis rally, our advice is to “just do it”.
 The 2015 Sturgis rally marked this event’s 75th anniversary and drew an estimated 1,000,000 bikers.
 Quite a few of them were first-time boomers who must have been taking our advice!

 We’re really glad we went.
 As bikers, we loved the opportunity to mingle with many different kinds of people who could bond over a common passion for the ride life.
 Only once a year does this event happen, and we boomers know how time flies!
 If this is your kind of thing, don’t let the chance to be a part of the Sturgis scene fly away too.

 Exploring the Black Hills and Badlands on a motorcycle

 Even if we hadn’t gone into Sturgis at all, this trip to the Black Hills and Badlands region of South Dakota ranks among my most exciting ever.
 Any geology buffs reading this article?
 Come here to walk across nearly two billion years of geologic diversity, reading stories written in stone and sand from the Pleistocene Epoch through modern times.

 Early settlers called this area the Badlands because the terrain was literally “bad” for travel.
-Today it’s easy to traverse and full of such beauty that the word “bad” doesn’t seem to fit at all.
-Jim and I hope you too will have a chance to visit this beautiful, rugged, timeless section of our United States.
+Today it’s easy to explore roads by motorcycle that are so full of such beauty that the word “bad” doesn’t seem to fit at all.
+Jim and I hope you too will have a chance to visit this beautiful, rugged, timeless section of our United States, hopefully on a Harley!